 There are, effectively, two types of mold tests, swab / strip tests, and air sample tests.
 The two tests have very different purposes, and not all mold testers perform both, so it’s important to know what you need and what your mold tester offers…

 Air Sample Tests are much more detailed and show us what’s in the air at the time the test was performed.
 This can indicate what issues, if any, are hidden in wall or ceiling cavities and whether mold spores have cross-contaminated adjoining rooms.
-For mold issues, we generally recommend air sample testing because it provides a much clearer picture of the mold contamination in the home and allows us to much better plan the work necessary to address it.
+For mold issues, air sample testing is recommended because it provides a much clearer picture of the mold contamination in the home and allows us to much better plan the work necessary to address it.

 As explained previously, mold testing is intended to answer questions about the extent of the mold contamination that we can’t see.
 For this reason, testing in nearby rooms where you don’t see mold growth may answer a lot more questions than testing in the area where you already know a mold issue exists.
 A qualified tester or remediation professional will be able to determine where testing should be performed to determine the extent of the mold contamination.
 These answers don’t only allow us to design a project plan that addresses the affected areas, but allows us to determine what areas are clean and will need to be protected to prevent future cross contamination.